MileHacker Logo

 Protected Areas & Conservation

-Lario itself is a major natural resource.
+Lario is itself a major natural resource.
 Local authorities endeavor to protect its water quality and surrounding ecosystems.
 The Parco Regionale Grigna Settentrionale, a regional park, shows natural area conservation focused on biodiversity.

 Waste Management & Recycling